pureboys/go_coverage_testfiles/README.md

      TestSize function as described here.
 Put the file in the same package as the one being tested.
 The file will be excluded from regular package builds but will be included when the “go test” command is run.
-For more detail about testing you can see [here](https://golang.org/pkg/testing/)
+For more detail about testing, you can see [here](https://golang.org/pkg/testing/)

 1. run the command `go test -cover`